 How much does it cost to buy a whole house generator?

-In addition to the cost of your generator, for installing a permanent home generator ranges somewhere between $500 to $3000, depending on how laborious the installation job proves to be.
-Since portable units are mobile they do not require professional installation assistance.
+In addition to the cost of your generator, the total cost including installation ranges somewhere between $500 to $3000.
+Portable units are mobile so they do not require professional installation assistance.

-In the section below, we break down the actual cost of your generator in greater detail depending on your home's specifications.
+In the section below, we break down the actual cost of your generator in greater detail based on your home's specifications.

 When determining your home power needs, we suggest starting with the following questions to help figure out the amount of wattage you need to get the job done: